PromptSail/prompt_sail/docs/_docs/32-repository-structure.md

-TODO: Please add a screenshot of the GitHub repository structure to provide a visual representation of the project organization.{: .notice--warning}
+TODO: Please add a screenshot of the GitHub repository structure to provide a visual representation of the project organization.
+{: .notice--warning}